 New Zealand’s dramatic scenery - golden plains, towering mountains and enchanting valleys - plays the mythical world of Middle‑earth on the big screen in both The Lord of the Rings and The Hobbit Trilogy.
 Experience the real Middle-earth at the Hobbiton Movie Set, where you can step into the lush pastures of the Shire.

 The city of Hamilton is nestled on the banks of the mighty Waikato River and is known for its walks, gardens, cafes and nightlife.

-Or: Visit Hamilton Gardens, a botanic garden like no other, with its 58-hectare it is a world of horticultural skill and imagination.
+Or: Visit Hamilton Gardens, a botanic garden like no other, with its 58-hectare site it is a world of horticultural skill and imagination.